aerdnatravelblog/travelblog/content/blog/2016/machupicchu.md

-title=How to do Machu Picchu on budget date=2015-11-05 type=post
+title=How to do Machu Picchu on budget date=2016-19-03 type=post
 tags=Machu Picchu
-status=draft
-summary=
-description=
-primary_image=/img/machupicchu/machupicchu_header.jpg
-keywords=
-fb_image=
+status=published
+summary=The day before we started our rail trek to Machu Picchu we were a bit nervous for some reasons.
+We weren't sure if the micro bus Veronica really departs from the place in front of the market in Ollantaytambo.
+And if we would have enough time to walk 30 km to Aguas Calientes from the train station on km 82. description=The sight looks very well preserved and it is unbelievable that it is more then 500 years old.
+It is truly a charming place.
+However it is very overcrowded.
+Go in the early morning and enjoy the sight at least for a moment without thousands of tourists. primary_image=/img/machupicchu/machupicchu_header.jpg keywords=machu picchu, diy machu picchu, machu picchu on budget fb_image=/img/machupicchu/machupicchu12.jpg
 ~~~~~~
 <img src="/img/machupicchu/machupicchu_header.jpg"/>

-The day before we started our rail trek to Machu Picchu we were a bit nervous from some reasons.
+The day before we started our rail trek to Machu Picchu we were a bit nervous for some reasons.
 We weren't sure if the micro bus Veronica really departs from the place in front of the market in Ollantaytambo.
-And if we have enough time to walk 30 km to Aguas Calientes from the train station on km 82.
+And if we would have enough time to walk 30 km to Aguas Calientes from the train station on km 82.
 We woke up very early, at five o'clock and we rushed to find the Veronica bus.
 We were very happy when we found out that there are at least four of them, waiting for passengers.
-After half an hour waiting for more people, stressing that it is taking too much time and we will have to walk along the rails after dark, finally more people arrived and we left Ollantaytambo.
+After half an hour waiting for more people, stressing that it is taking too much time and we would have to walk along the rails after dark, finally more people arrived and we left Ollantaytambo.
 In two hours we arrived to the final destination and got out from bus.
 What a surprise, it wasn't kilometer 82 but 77.
 They were doing reconstructions of the road so the micro bus couldn't pass.
 That meant for us 5 kilometers more than we were planning and we also arrived later.
 It wasn't the best start.
 In a bit grumpy mood we met young Peruvian guys with monstrously big backpacks.
 We started to chat with them and they told us that they have to walk like this Inca trek, about 50 kilometers.
 And that the backpacks weight 25 kilograms, many of them had also plastic bags in hands.
 Obviously they were carrying the stuff for camping for tourists.
 None of us couldn't imagine to carry more then three kilos that day.
 Respect and follow the way.